pirelaurent/p5_animationFramework/scenario.md

-# A framework for p5.js animations
+# Scenario for p5.js animations
-Coding: How to drive your animations with scripts that take care of timing & scheduling.
+A scenario takes care of timing & scheduling to start, stop or wait for your code.
-Samples are done in p5.js sketches, but code can run in any js environment.
+Samples are coded as p5.js sketches, but this code can run in any js environment.
 ## scenario
 A **scenario** plays a **script**, or a series of **scripts**, given at construction.
-Once a script is finished, the scenario runs the next one in the list.
+Once a script is finished, the scenario runs the next one in its list.
-Cutting a long script in a list of smaller scripts helps maintain readable program.
+Cutting a long script in a list of smaller scripts helps maintain readable animation's program.
 ### script
-A **script** is any javascript generator (function *)
+A **script** is any instance of a javascript generator (function *)
 A **generator** executes any javascript code up to the next **yield** instruction or its own end.
 When a yield instruction is found, the generator code stops and returns to caller.
-When caller calls it again, it continue its code after the yield where it stops.
+When caller calls it again, it continues its code after the yield where it stops.
 #### step
-One step into a script is a part of code that run without stopping:
+One step into a script is a part of code that run without being interrupted:
 - from beginning to first yield
 - from yield to yield
 - from last yield to end of code.

-## how it works
+## how a scenario works with scripts
 When a scenario starts, it starts the first script which starts its first step.
 The script returns either by :
 - yield                 -> The scenario will wait the default *interval* ms of the scenario before calling again the script